 “Hundreds or even thousands of endpoints is becoming the norm, so it’s critical to use hardware that’s up to the task, and software that’s capable of managing the network with ease,” said Jeff Hastings, CEO at BrightSign.
 “A digital signage network—whether you’re talking about a single screen or a thousand screens—is only as strong as its weakest link.
 Therefore, it’s critical to engage the right integrator or creative agency with the chops to specify a hardware, software, and content ecosystem that will work together seamlessly now and in the future.”

 To deal with the abundance of larger networks, many distribution experts are focusing on IP-based solutions.
 On-site digital signage solutions can still be used for smaller networks, but they require continuous IT support to manage the overall maintenance, management, and server setup—all covered at the end user’s expense.
 IP-based solutions relieve end users of this burden and allow for greater user control and management capabilities.
-Owners of smaller networks may still look to use on-site digital signage solutions, but for those looking to manage larger networks, an IP AV instructure may be the way to go.
+(Installing AV over IP systems today affords future expansion possibilities. (opens in new tab)) Owners of smaller networks may still look to use on-site digital signage solutions, but for those looking to manage larger networks, an IP AV infrastructure may be the way to go.

 To see the latest digital signage distribution products, scroll through the gallery below.